savaslabs/savaslabs.github.io/_posts/2017-02-14-rapid-mysql-imports-docker.md

 ### 1. Generate a new seed database SQL dump after production deployments

-We use [Fabric](http://www.fabfile.org) for deploying to staging and production.
+At Savas Labs, we use [Fabric](http://www.fabfile.org) for deploying to staging and production.
 When we deploy to production (production is not on a Docker stack), our post-deployment tasks include generating a traditional MySQL database dump and copying this to Amazon S3:

 ``` python
 def update_seed_db():